rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ```

 The [`_time` filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) is the essential one - if it is missing, then VictoriaLogs literally scans all the logs stored in the database.
-The `_time` filter allows reducing the amounts of logs to scan to the given time range only.
+The `_time` filter allows reducing the amount of logs to scan to the given time range only.
 Note that [Web UI for VictoriaLogs](https://docs.victoriametrics.com/victorialogs/querying/#web-ui)
-and [Grafana plugin for VictoriaLogs](https://docs.victoriametrics.com/victorialogs/victorialogs-datasource/) automatically set the `_time` filter to the actually selected time range,
+and [Grafana plugin for VictoriaLogs](https://docs.victoriametrics.com/victorialogs/victorialogs-datasource/) automatically set the `_time` filter to the selected time range,
-so there is no need in specifying it manually in the query.
+so there is no need to specify it manually in the query.

 ### Test stream filters in the query